To report a complaint of foodborne illness, please call us at 503-846-8722.

 Most people do not think about foodborne illness until they become ill from unknowingly consuming contaminated food.
-While the food supply in this country is one of the safest in the world, the Center for Disease Control and Prevention (CDC) estimates that roughly 1 in 6 Americans (or 48 million people) get sick, 128,000 are hospitalized, and 3,000 die of foodborne disease in the United States.
-Washington County received 64 complaints of foodborne illness in 2012.
+While the food supply in this country is one of the safest in the world, the Centers for Disease Control and Prevention (CDC) estimates that roughly one in six Americans (or 48 million people) get sick, 128,000 are hospitalized, and 3,000 die of foodborne disease in the United States every year.

 The estimated cost of foodborne illness in terms of pain and suffering, reduced productivity, and medical costs is 10-83 billion dollars annually.
 Pre-school age children, older adults, and those with impaired immune systems are at the highest risk of serious or long-term consequences from foodborne illness.

 Restaurant Inspection Scores are public record.
 A restaurant must receive a score of 70 to pass the inspection.
-Consumers can find a placard on the restaurant entrance that indicates if a restaurant passed the most recent health inspection.
+Consumers can find a health inspection sign at the restaurant entrance.

 Food Handler Certification - Information and Testing Schedule